VIC.GOV.AU | Policy and Advisory Library

 Government schools

-For government school students, the $400 School Saving Bonus will be provided directly to the school.
+For government school students, the $400 School Saving Bonus was provided directly to the school.

-Families will receive an email from the department with their $400 School Saving Bonus information and access to an online system.
-Families can choose how to use and allocate the $400 bonus – on school activities, to purchase uniforms or textbooks, or a mixture of all three.
+Families received an email from the department with their $400 School Saving Bonus code information and access to an online system.
+Families chose how to use and allocate the $400 bonus – on school activities, to purchase uniforms or textbooks, or a mixture of all three.

-If families choose to allocate funds to school activities, they will do so via the online system.
-Families will determine the amount to allocate, and the funds will then be available for the family to use at the school for activities.
+If families chose to allocate funds to school activities, they did so via the online system.
+Families determined the amount to allocate, and the funds were then available for the family to use at the school for activities.

-The parent/carer can advise the school of their intention to use the School Saving Bonus when giving permission for their child to attend or participate in an activity.
+The parent/carer could then advise the school of their intention to use the School Saving Bonus when giving permission for their child to attend or participate in an activity.

-Some common examples of school activities for which the School Saving Bonus may be used include:
+Some common examples of school activities for which the School Saving Bonus may have been used include:

 • school camps, trips, excursions and incursions